 Clearing my half-acre lot took a day and cost $3,600 (which is NOT included in my 47K foundation cost).

 Everything on the lot that isn’t an oak tree was cleared out (so, cedar..aka pesky garbage trees).
 They were literally just ripped out of the ground by a bobcat and then turned into mulch by the thing below (which my five-year-old son loved).

 2. Envelope survey –

-This is done by the BLAH and involves placing the corners of the house on the lot to ensure it is within the property’s setbacks.
+The surveyor does this, and it involves placing the corners of the house on the lot to ensure it is within the property’s setbacks.
 For example, most neighborhoods will say that a home needs to be 10 feet from the property line on the sides and 30 ft from the line on the front, or something like that.
 The envelope survey makes sure these rules are being followed.
-Also, gives the form setting crew a starting spot.
+Also, gives the form-setting crew a starting spot.

 3. Lot cut –

 This was necessary on my lot, but won’t be on most.
 My lot is sloped and the garage is dropped by four feet, so the back of the garage needed to be dug into the hill.
-Where I live the ground is comprised of solid limestone with a dusting of dirt on top, so this required a couple of days of chipping.
-Cost was $3000 (also not included in foundation cost).
+Where I live, the ground is comprised of solid limestone with a dusting of dirt on top, so this required a couple of days of chipping.
+The cost was $3000 (also not included in the foundation cost).

 4. Set forms –